What’s On in Perth: May 2026

 What’s On This Month in Perth: FAQs

-This month’s standout events include the Revealed Aboriginal Art Market & Exhibition, one of WA’s most significant celebrations of Aboriginal art, alongside the Scarborough Beach Weekender for live music by the coast.
-Perth Comedy Festival also returns with a huge program of local and international acts, while Jurassic Kingdom brings a family-friendly prehistoric adventure to Burswood Park.
+This month’s standout events include the Revealed Aboriginal Art Market & Exhibition, one of WA’s most significant celebrations of Aboriginal art.
+Perth Comedy Festival also continues with a huge program of local and international acts.

 Perth’s dining scene is leaning into comfort and indulgence, with Cosy Del’s serving up its iconic Pizzagne and bottomless Nonna’s lasagne nights.
 There’s also Lil’s Long Lunch for a Euro-inspired rooftop feast, Aperitivo Afternoons at Kith for sundown snacks and spritzes, and midweek dining deals at Si Paradiso.
-For something more elevated, Cherry Blossom High Tea at Sweetwater and Lobster Frites at Bib & Tucker are standout picks.
+For something more elevated, try Cherry Blossom High Tea at Sweetwater.

-There’s plenty to enjoy for free, including the No More Blank Walls Mural Festival’s public artworks and community events.
-Subi Blooms’ The Light Within installation brings a glowing floral experience to Subiaco, while Summer of Sports at Brookfield Place offers free pickleball and basketball sessions.
+Subi Blooms’ The Light Within installation brings a glowing floral experience to Subiaco.
 You can also catch a free film at The Rechabite’s Cinema Club every Monday night.

 Looking ahead, truffle season returns with the Truffle Hunt & Country Lunch in Manjimup, running from early June through to late August.
 This immersive experience pairs truffle hunting with a three-course feast, making it a must-book for winter weekends and food lovers planning a regional escape.